Jacky-Jiaqi-W/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a simple JavaScript console game.
+This is a simple JavaScript game.